Angular correlation of the two gamma rays produced in the thermal neutron capture on gadolinium-155 and gadolinium-157: Experiment

 The coaxial detector is self-contained with an individual aluminum protective case.
 In addition to the protective layer, it is also protected by a lead collimator to reduce the solid angle of $\gamma$ rays produced outside the gadolinium target.
 LiH was filled inside the lead collimator to reduce the neutron background.
 With the use of cluster detectors alone, the angular correlation measurements would have been quite limited.
 The addition of the one coaxial detector allows for a much greater angular coverage, and substantially larger statistics for the angular correlation analysis.
 The efficiency of the coaxial detector was estimated with the same method as used for the cluster detectors.
 This method is described in detail in our previous publications~\cite{Hagiwara, Tanaka}.
 In brief, we used radioactive calibration sources, e.g. $^{60}$Co, $^{137}$Cs and $^{152}$Eu, as well as the prompt $\gamma$ rays produced by neutron capture reaction $^{35}$Cl($n, \gamma)^{36}$Cl in the energy range between 0.1 MeV and 9 MeV.
 To calculate the $\gamma$-ray detection efficiency of the coaxial detector, we divide the number of $\gamma$ rays detected within the photopeaks by the number of $\gamma$ rays expected due to the solid angle of our detector, corrected by the lifetime of our data acquisition.

 The efficiency values obtained for the coaxial detector are shown in Fig.2 as a function of $\gamma$-ray energy and are compared to our Geant4 Monte Carlo simulation (dashed-dotted curve) that includes the full geometry and materials of the ANNRI detector.
 The absolute normalization of our data to the simulation was obtained using the 7414 keV line of the capture reaction $^{35}$Cl($n, \gamma)^{36}$Cl.
 The size of the error bars is determined by the statistics of the data and the Monte Carlo simulation.
 The agreement between our calibration data and the detector simulations (dashed-dot curve) is satisfactory.
-Although the solid angle covered by the single coaxial detector for a $\gamma$ ray emitted in the target is only 1\%, the detector plays an essential role in the analysis of the two $\gamma$ rays.
-While the range of $cos\theta_{12}$ for the angular correlation between the two $\gamma$ rays is limited to -1$<cos\theta_{12}<$-0.6 and 0.6$<cos\theta_{12}<$1.0 using the two cluster detectors, the range, -0.4$<cos\theta_{12}<$0.4, is added by the correlation between the one coaxial detector and the another crystal in the cluster detectors.
-An exact definition of the angular correlation will be given in the next section.

 In the previous publications~\cite{Hagiwara, Tanaka}, we studied the uniformity of the counting rate measured by each crystal of the cluster detectors using the data of radioactive calibration sources.
 Here, we present a new analysis of the uniformity of both the two clusters and the coaxial detector using the prominent photopeaks produced by exposing the gadolinium targets.
 For a given photopeak, we calculated for each crystal the ratio of the number of raw data events divided by the expected numbers after taking into account the efficiency, the solid angle and the relative intensity of each photopeak.
 Fig.3 shows the results for $^{158}$Gd (top) and $^{156}$Gd (bottom).
 In the histograms, the detector number 0 represents the coaxial detector while the numbers 1 to 14 correspond to the crystals of the two cluster detectors.
 The figures show a very good uniformity between the 15 detectors over an energy range of 1 MeV up to 7 MeV.
 The variation of the ratios by about 10$\%$ is taken as a measure of the systematic uncertainties of the counting efficiencies.
 This uniformity of the measured rates over the two cluster detectors and the coaxial detector is an essential prerequisite for the present analysis of the angular correlations.